api3dao/old-api3-docs/docs/beacon/v0.1/functions/README.md

 ## Creating a starter project

+### Using a CLI tool

-The easiest way to create a new project is by running our CLI tool, which generates the minimal project files that will get you started with building your application based on our beacons.
+The easiest way to create a new project is by running a CLI tool, which generates the minimal project files that will get you started with building your application based on beacons.
 Simply run:

 ```
 npx --package @api3/services --call create-beacon-reader-app